TristanBietsch/handwritten_digit_recognition/README.md

 The GUI works on Windows or ReactOS

-TO see examples of the GUI in action, see the folder titled "working_screenshots"
+To see examples of the GUI in action, see the folder titled "working_screenshots"